Audit Committee's rules of procedure

 The duty of the Audit Committee is to assist the Board of Directors and to improve the efficiency of Board work by preparing matters falling within the competence of the Board of Directors.
 The Board of Directors remains responsible for the duties it assigns to the Audit Committee.
 The Committee has no autonomous decision-making power, and the decisions within its competence are taken collectively by the Board.
 The Committee reports to the Board on the matters addressed and measures taken at least four times a year.
 The Committee makes proposals to the Board for decision-making as appropriate.

-• monitoring the statutory auditing and reporting process of the financial statements and consolidated financial statements as well as for overseeing the veracity of them,
+• to monitor the statutory auditing and reporting process of the financial statements and consolidated financial statements as well as overseeing their accuracy and scope;

 • to supervise the financial reporting process;

-• reviewing the efficiency of Stockmann´s internal control, internal audit and risk management systems and monitoring the Group's risks as well as the quality and and scope of risk management,
+• to monitor the efficiency of Stockmann´s internal control, internal audit and risk management systems and to monitor the Group's risks as well as the quality and scope of risk management;

-• approving the internal audit guidelines and reviewing the internal audit plans and reports
+• to approve the internal audit guidelines and review the internal audit plans and reports;

-• reviewing the description of the main features of the internal control and risk management systems in relation to the financial reporting process, which is included in the company's Corporate Governance Statement, and the related policies and principles;
+• to review the description of the main features of the internal control and risk management systems in relation to the financial reporting process, which is included in the company's Corporate Governance Statement, and the related policies and principles;

-• evaluating the independence and work of the statutory auditor and proposing a resolution on the election of the auditor and his fee,
+• to evaluate the independence and work of the statutory auditor and propose a resolution on the election of the auditor and his fee;

-• evaluating compliance with laws, regulations and company policies and monitoring significant litigations of Group companies, and
+• to evaluate compliance with laws, regulations and company policies and monitor significant litigations of Group companies;

-• executing any other duties bestowed upon it by the Board
+• to execute any other duties bestowed upon it by the Board.

 2. Composition and term of the Audit Committee